 Summary

-This multiple-day collaborative group lesson uses dice to explore probability of simple events similar to those in the book "Jumanji" by Chris Van Allsburg.
+This multiple-day collaborative group lesson uses dice to explore the probability of simple events similar to those in the book "Jumanji" by Chris Van Allsburg.
 Students will examine sample space, theoretical probability, and experimental probability and make predictions using outcomes of probability.
 (NOTE: Allow approximately two to three days to complete all activities and discussions.
 Estimated times are provided below in the lesson snapshot.
-These amounts may vary depending upon how much time is needed for class discussion, reflection, each activity, and length of each class period.)
+These amounts may vary depending upon how much time is needed for class discussion, reflection, each activity, and the length of each class period.)

 Essential Question(s)